stratisproject/StratisBitcoinFullNode/requirements/cross-chain-transfer.md

 **The structure of the outputs of the transaction:**

+- The first output returns change (if any) back to the multisig.
-- The first output is the one corresponding to the actual transfer of coins.
+- The second output is the one corresponding to the actual transfer of coins.
 It transfers the amount found on chain A deposits (val<sub>1</sub> or val<sub>2</sub> on the diagrams) to the corresponding chain B address (i.e. the scriptPubKey) found in the OP_RETURN of the chain A deposits made to the multisig (add<sub>1</sub> or add<sub>2</sub> on the diagram)
-- The second output returns change (if any) back to the multisig, and appears after the value transfer output.
 - An OP_RETURN output containing the transaction id of the deposit to the federation's multisig on the originating chain (id<sub>1</sub> or id<sub>2</sub> on the diagram).

 A member that comes back online after a long period will need to sync both chains and also build the database of transfer transactions, they should be able to do this simply by looking at the chains themselves.